Focusing on today is important. It keeps us from being overwhelmed, helps us to live in the present and allows us to win.

 But as you begin to elevate the skill (quality) of your enemy improves, too.
 You have to overcome something greater than your current level to be promoted.
 Therefore warfare to get to the next level gets ramped up.
 If you don't know or don't understand this, you may respond as I did and cower in fear and allow a weaker but louder and more persistent enemy to wear you down and run you out.

 It can happen - I'm a witness - that a less intelligent enemy can defeat you because of fear.
 It's not that you're necessarily afraid of them, but the spirit of fear is at work against you.
-It's alive and powerful and grows with every sliver of energy you give it.
+It's alive and grows with every sliver of energy you give it.
 It sits on your head like a hoodie pulled tight and getting tighter and wraps itself around your brain clouding your thoughts and smothering your smarts.
 Watch out, boy, fear'll chew up.

 You have the authority and right to live a fearless life.
 But you're the only one who can overcome fear completely for yourself, or at least eliminate it in certain areas of your life.
 I know from mentoring that there are some people who truly believe to the point of arguing with me that fear in some areas is not only normal but required.
 I disagree.
 In my experience, being that fear is a living organism - like germs - once you feed it in one area it's only a matter of time before it spreads.